xamarin/mac-samples/README.md

 ## Sample Requirements

-We welcome sample submissions.
-Please ping Nat or Miguel for repo commit access.
+We welcome sample submissions, please start by creating an issue with your proposal.

-However, because the sample galleries are powered by the github sample repos, each sample needs to have the following things:
+Because the sample galleries are powered by the github sample repos, each sample needs to have the following things:

 * **Screenshots** - a folder called Screenshots that has at least one screen shot of the sample (preferably a screen shot for every page or every major functionality piece, people really key off these things). for the xplat samples, the folder should be split into platform folders, e.g. iOS, Android, Windows. see[ https://github.com/xamarin/mobile-samples/tree/master/Tasky/Screenshots](https://github.com/xamarin/mobile-samples/tree/master/Tasky/Screenshots) for an example of this.